Your bags are packed. You’re ready to leave. Before you head out the door, here are 4 things to clean before vacation.

 Eat, drink, or throw away anything that may spoil (like old potatoes).

 Make sure all wet laundry is out of your washing machine and dried.
 If possible, take the dried clothes out of your dryer so they don’t get completely wrinkled.

-Or, if you’re drying them late at night and you don’t feel like putting them all away before you leave early in the morning, simply fold them and neatly stack them in your dryer.
+If you’re drying them late at night before you leave and you don’t feel like putting them all away before you leave early in the morning, simply fold them and neatly stack them in your dryer.
 I’ve done it before.
 It works.

 Make sure to wash your dishes before you leave.
-Putting them away is even better.
+If at all possible, put them away, too.